castle-engine/demo-models/bump_mapping/tangents/README.md

     Since the animation was not the point of this demo (`Tangent` node was), we just removed it from `scene.x3d` files in subdirectories here.

-## See also Khronos tests
+## More: see also Khronos tests

+Khronos [glTF-Sample-Assets](https://github.com/KhronosGroup/glTF-Sample-Assets/) also provide useful tests:

-- https://github.com/KhronosGroup/glTF-Sample-Assets/tree/main/Models/NormalTangentMirrorTest : tests using tangent vectors information from glTF.
+- [NormalTangentMirrorTest](https://github.com/KhronosGroup/glTF-Sample-Assets/tree/main/Models/NormalTangentMirrorTest): tests using tangent vectors information from glTF.
 You can convert it to X3D and thus have an equivalent test of `Tangent` node.
 Though some parts are hard to interpret without [EnvironmentLight](https://castle-engine.io/roadmap#_environment_lighting) support, but other parts are useful to test `Tangent` in X3D already, and [Castle Model Viewer](https://castle-engine.io/castle-model-viewer) is OK with them.

-- https://github.com/KhronosGroup/glTF-Sample-Assets/tree/main/Models/NormalTangentTest : tests auto-generating tangent vectors by the engine.
+- [NormalTangentTest](https://github.com/KhronosGroup/glTF-Sample-Assets/tree/main/Models/NormalTangentTest) : tests auto-generating tangent vectors by the engine.
 (Loosely related to this.
 This is what happens if model, glTF or X3D, does not provide tangent vectors.)